-When people speak they produce many different signals that the audience can interpret–facial expressions, gestures, and timbre of voice can add to the meaning of the words, or reverse them.
+When people speak they produce many different signals that the audience can interpret: facial expressions, gestures, and timbre of voice can add to the meaning of the words, or reverse them.
 For example, a person saying “Good job!” in a lusty voice with the right corner of his lips raised in a sneer of disdain means that he thinks you’ve done anything but a good job.
-However, when we write, we only offer one stimulus–words on the page.
+However, when we write we only offer one stimulus, words on the page.

-Although there are things that marred his style, like occasional trite phrases and repeating words too frequently, John had achieved one of the goals of a quality voice in writing–distinctiveness.
-A combination of simplicity with occasional irony made his writing voice somewhat unique.
+I recall a time when I read aloud a submission (not my own) to a creative writing group.
+One of the participants asked, “Did John write that?
+I can recognize his voice.”
+She smiled assured of her ability to sense his words, while John beamed with pride.
+Although things marred his style, like occasional trite phrases and repeating words too frequently, John had achieved one goal of a quality voice in writing–distinctiveness.
+His combination of simplicity with occasional irony made his writing style somewhat unique.

 Artwork by S.L.
 Listman